mpavlukhin/football-web/README.md

-# football-web
+# Football Web Service
-Create web version of google docs score tables
+This is web service of Mirantis football players statisctis.
+As a source data this service get google drive document.
+Then this document is parsed and presented in convinient view for users.